-Thank you to everyone who attended the open houses earlier this month to learn about the proposed regulations for garden suites.
+Thank you to everyone who attended the open houses and/or completed a survey about the proposed regulations for garden suites.
+The survey is now closed.

 Highlights of Proposed Regulations